noxitylabs/knowledgebase/README.md

 # Noxity Knowledgebase

 This repository is used to store the knowledgebase files for Noxity.
 The knowledgebase is powered by Mintlify which pulls all content directly from this repository.
+The knowledgebase is available [here](https://help.noxity.io).

 ![Open Source License](https://img.shields.io/badge/License-Open%20Source-green.svg)